 Our industry is spending vast amounts of resources on social compliance audits, which are often duplicative and not necessarily the best tool for creating improvements.
 To meaningfully improve labor conditions, we must change the way we work.
 The Social Labour Convergence Program (SLCP) convenes over 200 signatories representing a diverse group of brands, manufacturers and labor rights groups.
 As one of the first signatories, REI plays an active role in developing an industry-wide protocol and verification process to objectively collect social and labor data.
 This data is then used to identify opportunities for improvement and track progress for the people behind our products.

-In 2020, REI expanded its use of the SLCP's Converged Assessment Framework in the supply chain for REI Co-op brand and Co-op Cycles.
-When the COVID-19 pandemic prohibited face to face contact with our manufacturing partners, the Converged Assessment Framework provided a means to evaluate social compliance performance at factories.
+REI continues to expand its use of the SLCP’s Converged Assessment Framework (CAF) in the supply chain for REI Co-op brand and Co-op Cycles.
+When the COVID-19 pandemic limited face-to-face contact with certain manufacturing partners, the Converged Assessment Framework provided a means to evaluate social compliance performance at factories.
 The results can be shared by manufacturers with other brand customers, creating a forum to work collaboratively on improvements where needed.

 A nonprofit known for its work in agriculture, Fair Trade USA expanded those practices into apparel and home goods products.
 Fair Trade Certified™ products are made according to rigorous social and environmental standards, and the people who produce them earn a Fair Trade premium for certified products.
 A growing number of REI Co-op brand products are certified to the Fair Trade Factory standard, and we are proud to carry certified products from other leading brand partners.

-In 2020, our REI Co-op brand manufacturing partners participating in the Fair Trade certification program worked closely with Fair Trade USA to enable the early release of the premiums as emergency financial funding to factory employees, helping lessen the financial burdens of the pandemic and government mandated factory closures.
-REI Co-op brand contributed $347,000 in worker premiums at its four participating manufacturing partners.
+Through Fair Trade committees, manufacturing employees decide how to best use the Fair Trade Premium contributions from REI Co-op to address their individual and collective needs.
+At a time when the global pandemic forced lockdowns in some countries, the committees worked closely with Fair Trade USA to enable the early release of the premiums as emergency financial funding to factory employees, helping lessen the financial burdens of the pandemic and government mandated factory closures.
+In 2021, REI Co-op brand contributed more than $500,000 in manufacturer employee premiums at its five participating manufacturing partners.

 This nonprofit was launched in 2004 with support from the U.S. Department of State to create sustainable, cost-effective monitoring systems for workplaces around the world.
 At the time, there was no comprehensive industry tool for managing or sharing labor audit information.
 REI uses the Fair Factories Clearinghouse (FFC) database as our primary system for maintaining reliable information on the REI Co-op brand supply chain, including factory audits, remediation plans and multi-brand collaborations with shared suppliers.
 We contribute to the technical advisory group to continuously strengthen the FFC platform.